pengyuanwei/pengyuanwei.github.io/_pages/about.md

 Background and History
 ======
-Before I joined UCL, I received my Bachelor Degree at the Beijing University of Chemical Technology in 2021, the major is Mechanical Automation; and my Master Degree at the University of Bristol in 2022, the major is Biorobotics.
+Before I joined UCL, I received my Bachelor's Degree at the Beijing University of Chemical Technology in 2021, a major in Mechanical Automation; and my Master's Degree at the University of Bristol in 2022, a major in Biorobotics.

 <br />

 News
 ======
 <ul>
+<li>01/09/2023: I became a TA for the course Designing Sensor Systems. </li>
 <li>29/05/2023: I participated in ICRA 2023 held in London as a volunteer.</li>
 <li>01/02/2023: I receive funding from the EPSRC project: Swarm Social Sound Modulators.</li>
 <li>16/01/2023: I am officially a PhD student.</li>